Pawka/runphp-test-runner/README.md

 The tool should not be treated as production ready or used as replacement of other alternatives as PHPSpec or PHPUnit.
 These tools are far more better :-)

-This project was created for learning purpose to showing how different problems met in testing can be solved.
+This project was created for learning purpose to show how different problems met in testing can be solved.